How to Make More Money in Business

 One of the easiest ways to make more money is often overlooked: getting your current customers to buy more of your products and/or services.
 Shifting your sales focus to your current customers rather than attracting new customers makes excellent economic sense because your current customers are already converted prospects.
 They know your company and your products and are easier to sell to.
 Learn how to entice your current customers to buy more by reading 6 Sure Ways to Increase Sales.

-If you want to increase sales to existing customers, though, you have to make sure you treat them right; see 8 Rules for Good Customer Service.
+If you want to increase sales to existing customers, though, you have to make sure you treat them right.

 Do you have talented, marketable people working for you?
 Maybe you could sub-contract them to other businesses.
 For instance, if you have exceptional managers, you could hire them out to other enterprises to run exercises in team-building and management skills.
 From an employee perspective, working for another business can be advantageous in that it allows them to gain valuable experience in a different organization.